yuanfeibi/wstun/readme.md

 client = new wts.client();
 //localport is the opened port of the localhost for the tunnel
-//remotehost:port is the service to tunnel client.start(localport,'ws://websocketserverhost:port', remotehost:port);
+//remotehost:port is the service that will be tunneled client.start(localport,'ws://websocketserverhost:port', remotehost:port);
 ```